 MIXING POT

-As an important place of trade, Hong Kong has historically welcomed merchants and immigrants from all around the world, leaving the space, at least mental, to follow their religions, traditions and customs.
+As an important place of trade, Hong Kong has historically welcomed merchants and immigrants from all around the world, leaving the space, at least mentally, to follow their religions, traditions and customs.

-The Tai Hang fire dragon dance is celebrated during three nights.
+The Tai Hang Fire dragon dance is celebrated for three nights.
 According to local legend, the people of Tai Hang village miraculously stopped a plague with a fire dragon dance in the 19th century.
 Tai Hang is no longer a village, but its locals still recreate the fiery ancient ritual today with a whopping 300 performers, 72,000 incense sticks and a 67-metre dragon.
 September 2011

-Incense sticks rolls hanged in a small taoist temple in the Mid Levels, Hong Kong Island, December 2010.
+Incense stick rolls hung in a small Taoist temple in the Mid Levels, Hong Kong Island, December 2010.

-Filippino dancing in a park in the center of Hong-Kong.
+Filipinos dancing in a park in the centre of Hong Kong.
 December 2010

 You may also like